 Fine-scale details and lettering must be large enough to be clearly legible (ideally 1.5-3 mm in height) after the whole diagram has been reduced to one column width.

-Lettering should be kept to a minimum; descriptive matter should be placed in the legend.
+Lettering should be kept to a minimum; grids and shadings should be avoided where they are not required to improve clarity.
+Descriptive matter should be placed in the legend.